 Staying local is a really huge factor in people’s purchasing decisions.
 For every $100 spent at a local business, $68 of that stays in the local economy.
 Not only is it helpful for you in growing attraction to your gym, but it is helpful for your local economy to encourage your customers to spend more money locally.

-Strategically designing partnerships can be a bit complicated depending on who you are partnering with and how each party will benefit.
+Strategically designing local business partnerships can be a bit complicated depending on who you are partnering with and how each party will benefit.
 Here are five different basic business points to follow when forming a partnership agreement:

 - Outline the details of the companies involved.